 - Discretionary leave will normally be granted as leave without pay.
 Priority for discretionary leave will be accorded to significant life events.
 Not all discretionary leave applications will be granted. - All applications for discretionary leave for up to a total of five school days in any year may be granted by the Principal. - Applications for discretionary leave for longer periods than five school days must be approved by the Board of Trustees (or the Ministry of Education where that is applicable). - It is up to the discretion of the Principal to award leave with pay or leave without pay. - All applications for discretionary leave must be submitted to the Principal, in writing, well in advance of the time requested, except in cases of emergency.
 Only in exceptional circumstances will leave be granted if the application is not lodged with sufficient notice. - When considering discretionary leave, the Principal in his or her recommendation must consider such issues as: - 1.
 Purpose - 2.
 Benefit to school - 3.
 Ease of finding a suitable reliever - 4.
-Impact on classes (especially Term 4) and the school as a whole - 5.
+Impact on classes and the school as a whole Term 4 now fairly inconsequential from a senior student perspective...perhaps keep timeframe open? - 5.
 Length of service of employee - 6.
 Previous leave granted - 7.
 Number of staff on leave at any one time - 8.
 Number of other staff requesting leave